Windows 11 Bloatware Removal: Official Method in 25H2

 Can I add more apps to the removal list beyond what Microsoft provides?

-Technically yes, since the feature works through registry keys, advanced users can potentially add other Microsoft Store apps by editing the registry or using PowerShell scripts.
-However, this requires knowing exact package family names and involves unsupported modifications.
+Yes, since the feature works through registry keys, advanced users can add other Microsoft Store apps by editing the registry or using PowerShell scripts.
+This requires knowing exact package family names and involves unsupported modifications.

 Does this policy remove apps for existing users or only new users?